k1miiii/Gmoddlldetector/README.md

   Memory scanning can yield false positives.
 It is recommended to refine the heuristics based on your application's context.

 - **Performance Impact:**
   Scanning the entire process memory can be resource-intensive.
-Adjust the scan frequency as necessary.
+Adjust the scan frequency as necessary.</s>

 ## License